-But deep down he must know what is driving Trump’s movement, what drives all political movements: the promise that, from now on, no one will get to tell you, whoever you might be, what to do; the promise that you will prevail over all those who’re trying to pin you down, how you’ll turn the tables and pin them down instead.
+But deep down Hawking must know what drives Trump’s movement, what drives all political movements: the promise that, from now on, no one will get to tell you, whoever you might be, what to do; the promise that you will prevail over all those who threaten to get the better of you, how you’ll turn the tables and pin them down instead.

-See, the ones who create revolutions are the privileged.
-They always strike first, driven by fear.
-Most times they lose out — crackdowns are not on the right side of history — but sometimes they can delay the inevitable, buying themselves some time.
+See, the ones who give rise to revolutions are the privileged.
+They always strike first, driven by fear, stoking conflict.
+Most times they lose out, but sometimes they’re able to delay the inevitable, buying themselves some time.

-Trump is buying people time, promising to crack down on those they see as the root of their troubles.
+Trump is buying people time, promising to crack down on those they deem the root of their troubles.
 He has a dream, and it turns out to be a nightmare for others, but a dream for some.

 From your unnervingly forthright Spin Doctor,